My sin is so comfy!

 I’ll be real with you: there have been times when I’ve found sin to be oddly comfortable.
 It’s easy to justify certain behaviors or stay in a place where things feel familiar—even if I know deep down it’s not what God wants for me.
 Sometimes sin feels like a cozy blanket, comforting and familiar, but just because it feels good doesn’t make it right.

 What I’ve learned, though, is that comfort in sin is one of the most dangerous places to be.
 It’s easy to think that if it doesn’t feel that bad, then it must be okay.
 But sin is still sin, no matter how comfortable or “normal” it feels.
-Staying in that comfortable place can slowly pull me further away from God without even realizing it.
-The more I let myself stay there, the easier it gets to ignore the conviction of the Holy Spirit and just keep going.
+Staying in that comfortable place can slowly pull you further away from God without even realizing it.
+The more you let myself stay there, the easier it gets to ignore the conviction of the Holy Spirit and just keep going.

 If you’ve found yourself getting too comfortable in sin, I encourage you to take a step back and reevaluate where you are.
 Ask God to show you a better way, and trust that He’s ready to help you turn from sin and embrace His grace.
 Revere helped me see how focusing on Christ is the key to living a life that honors God and keeps me on the right path.